nejj00/ku-leuven-ml-project/README.md

 source /cw/lvs/NoCsBack/vakken/H0T25A/ml-project/venv/bin/activate
 ```

-Since this virtual environment will be used to run the tournament, you should avoid language features that are not compatible with the installed Python version (3.10.12) or use packages that are not installed.
-All of PettingZoo's [butterfly](https://pettingzoo.farama.org/content/basic_usage/) dependencies are currently installed, as well as `torch==2.2.0` and `tensorflow==2.15.0`.
+Since this virtual environment will be used to run the tournament, you should avoid language features that are not compatible with the installed Python version (3.12) or use packages that are not installed.
+All of PettingZoo's [butterfly](https://pettingzoo.farama.org/content/basic_usage/) dependencies are currently installed, as well as `torch==2.6.0` and `tensorflow==2.18.0`.

+**Important Note**:The latest release of **pettingzoo** on PyPI does not yet support Python 3.12.
+To use PettingZoo with Python 3.12, you will need to install the development version directly from the GitHub repository using the following command: `python -m pip install git+https://github.com/Farama-Foundation/PettingZoo.git`.

 ## Local installation